iTwin/itwinjs-core/test-apps/display-test-app/README.md

 * SVT_STANDALONE_FILENAME
   * Absolute path to an iModel to be opened on start-up.
 * SVT_STANDALONE_FILEPATH (browser only)
-  * Allows SVT running in the browser to assume a common base path for ALL local iModels.
+  * Allows display-test-app running in the browser to assume a common base path for ALL local iModels.
 This enables the use of a file open dialog.
 Within that dialog you must navigate to the exact path and select a file residing inside that directory - not in any subdirectory thereof.
 * SVT_STANDALONE_VIEWNAME
   * The name of a view to open by default within an iModel.
 * SVT_STANDALONE_SIGNIN